 An application for independent study should be submitted during the semester prior to the semester of study.
-However, as an absolute cutoff, each application must reach the associate academic dean on or before the seventh calendar day after the first day of classes.
-Mayterm/Summer independent study applications should reach the associate academic dean by validation day.
+However, as an absolute cutoff, each application must reach the Academic Records Office on or before the seventh calendar day after the first day of classes.
+Mayterm/summer independent study applications should reach the associate academic dean by validation day.

-A student may take independent study for 1, 2, or 3 hours a semester up to a maximum of 12 semester hours toward graduation.
-Any faculty member may supervise the independent study project, which must not duplicate regular course offerings.
+A student may take independent study for one, two, or three hours a semester up to a maximum of 12 semester hours toward graduation.
+Any faculty member may supervise the independent study project, which must not duplicate a regular course.
 The burden of responsibility for learning will be on the student.
 Work on an independent study is to be completed within the semester, as in other courses.